Valetudo Newcomer Guide

 Where can I get support?

-If you’re looking for answers/support, the first place to look are the docs.
+If you’re looking for answers, the first place to look are the docs.

-Furthermore, you can also check the Telegram Group.
+The main channel for communication is the Valetudo Telegram group.
 Telegram features a very powerful full-text search so make sure to use that before asking.

 Valetudo